qiugai/nyancat/README.md

 # Nyancat
-Nyancat is a clone of cat, focused on fun!
+Nyancat is a clone of echo and cat, focused on fun!

 ## TO BUILD:
 Clone the repository.